Management Consulting · Executive Advisory · Leadership Architecture

 Yes — and this is a well-established part of our practice.
 We have designed and delivered programmes inside business schools, universities, multilateral development institutions, and intergovernmental agencies.

-Our principal brings both practitioner depth and active academic standing — including faculty experience at a French Grande École — to these engagements.
+The practice brings both practitioner depth and active academic standing — including faculty experience at a French Grande École — to these engagements.
 That matters in this context: it means you are working with someone who understands academic governance, intellectual rigour, and the specific complexity of developing professional populations across cultures and disciplines.

 These engagements are handled with the same precision and accountability as our corporate advisory work.